kensanata/oddmu/README.md

 `hello.txt` and attempt to edit it by using `/edit/hello.txt` you will create a page with the name `hello.txt.md` instead.

 You cannot delete uploaded files via the web.
+(You can delete regular wiki pages by saving an empty file.)

 ## Bugs